 We've committed, with our partners, Dong Energy and Masdar, to build the world's largest offshore wind farm - the London Array - in the outer Thames Estuary.
-When complete, this wind farm will be capable of producing enough renewable electricity to supply up to a guarter of the homes in Greater London and offset emission of 1.9 million tonnes of harmful greenhouse gases each year.
+When complete, this wind farm will be capable of producing enough renewable electricity to supply up to a quarter of the homes in Greater London and offset emission of 1.9 million tonnes of carbon emissions each year.

-We're determined to lead the way in finding new ways to provide secure, affordable energy and to address the threat of climate change we build for the future
+We're determined to lead the way in finding new ways to provide secure, affordable energy and to address the threat of climate change